bouwe77/conzo/README.md

 *TODO Add example for a MVC-like approach*

 ## Installation
 Download the source code and build it in Visual Studio.
-Then add a reference to Conzo.dll in your console application and start coding!
+Then create a console application, add a reference to Conzo.dll and start coding!